ngtcp2/ngtcp2/README.rst

 The header file exists under crypto/includes/ngtcp2 directory.

-The library file is built for a particular TLS backend.
-At the moment, libngtcp2_crypto_openssl which uses OpenSSL as TLS backend is provided.
+Each library file is built for a particular TLS backend.
+The available crypto helper libraries are:

+* libngtcp2_crypto_openssl: Use OpenSSL as TLS backend
+* libngtcp2_crypto_gnutls: Use GnuTLS as TLS backend

 Configuring Wireshark for QUIC
 ------------------------------